Northern School of Business

 Northern School of Business (NOBISCO) is a mixed-gender school in Tamale in the Northern Region of Ghana.
+Nobisco Is a category C school under the Ghana Education Service placement module.

 History

 A. S. O. Arthur founded the Northern School of Business as a private institution in 1972.
 After that, the school was housed in a temporary building lacking piped water, electricity, and other necessities.
 In 1976, the school became a part of the public system.
-In 1991, it was transformed into a senior secondary school.
+In 1991, it was transformed into a senior secondary school in 1991.
 The current headmaster is Alhassan Issah Dokurugu.
 50th Anniversary: Celebrated its 50th anniversary in November 2022.

+On the 28th of January 2026, there was a fire outbreak at the Girls Dormitory.

 Population

-The school had more than 3,000 students enrolled as of November 2022, and roughly 227 teaching and support staff members.
+As of November 2022, the school had more than 3,000 students enrolled and roughly 227 teaching and support staff members.